Toddler washing dishes

-Whole-house automatic water shut-off systems that detect or prevent water damage from internal plumbing leaks usually are either time/flow-based or sensor-based.
-Each uses a different technology to detect leaks, and each can be tailored to match the needs, lifestyle and usage patterns of any homeowner.
-Note that whichever system is used, installation should be completed by a licensed plumber.
+Whole-house automatic water shut-off systems detect or prevent water damage from internal plumbing leaks.
+This device installation should be completed by a licensed plumber.

 Time/flow-based systems constantly monitor water flow through the pressurized plumbing lines of a home.
 Some use machine learning to establish typical usage patterns.
 In most systems, settings can be adjusted to accommodate user and appliance water use habits.
 Settings can be based on continuous length of time or on maximum continuous gallons needed for daily activities.